NAHAC Board of Directors

 NAHAC is governed by an elected Board of Directors.
 Their terms of office are from March to March of each year.
 The Board of Directors has eight members and elects four Offices of the Association at the yearly annual meeting in March: President, Vice-President, Secretary, and Treasurer.

-Elisabeth Russell – Founder and President, Patient Navigator, LLC
+Elisabeth Russell – Founder & President of Patient Navigator, LLC

 Elisabeth Russell is the Founder of Patient Navigator LLC, a full-service patient advocacy firm established in 2004 to help patients and families navigate illness and the U.S. healthcare system.
 She is a founding member, former Vice President and current President of the National Association of Healthcare Advocacy Consultants and the 2012 winner of the Ken Schueler Patient Advocacy Compass award.
 In 2011-12, she served as a member of the University of Wisconsin's Center for Patient Partnerships strategic planning task force.